 If you’re planning your travel for next year consider your driving route carefully, as you may require more than one IDP if you plan on travelling to several EU countries, for example driving to Spain through France.

 To avoid confusion, make sure you check before you travel and allow yourself as much time as possible to sort out the necessary paperwork.

 IDPs are available at Post Offices for £5.50 each.
 To apply, you’ll need your driving licence and a passport photo.

 In addition to the IDP you will need proof of insurance.
 A motor insurance ‘Green Card’ is an internationally-recognised document that acts as proof that a driver is insured to drive abroad.
 This can be requested from the insurer, usually about a month before you intend to travel.

 Make sure your Green Card is valid for all countries you plan to visit and ensure that it has a minimum of 15 days’ cover left on it.

 A separate Green Card may be required for any trailers that are being used.

 3. GB Sticker

-In the event of a no-deal Brexit, you might need to display a GB sticker, or GB sign on your number plate.
+You might need to display a GB sticker, or GB sign on your number plate.
 GB is the distinguishing sign to display on UK-registered vehicles when driving outside of the UK.